How Much is Smoking Costing You?

 Many insurance companies offer substantial discounts on life, disability, and medical insurance policies for non-smokers.
 Further, having a smoke-free workplace may enable a business to negotiate lower fire and property insurance premiums.

 We Can Help

 We will gladly provide signage for your business to indicate it is a smoke-free place.
-Additionally, the Health Department has literature about smoking and offers FREE smoking cessation classes for anyone interested in quitting the tobacco habit - smokers and spitters welcome!
+Additionally, the Health Department has literature about smoking and offers FREE smoking cessation classes for anyone interested in quitting the tobacco habit.

-If you would like more information on becoming a smoke-free business or would like help with composing a smoke-free policy, call the Health Department at (850) 983-5200 and we will help you do it at no cost!
+If you would like more information on becoming a smoke-free business or would like help with establishing a smoke-free policy, call Vince Nguyen at 850-564-2253 and we will help you do it at no cost!